Who Is Responsible? Self-Adaptation Under Multiple Concurrent Failures With Unknown Faults in Complex Robotic Systems: Approach

 \subsubsection{Knowledge base}

-Our \textit{Knowledge base} has three components: The live \textbf{dependency graph} of the managed system, the \textbf{system state estimation} and the set of adaptation rules $R$ \revtext{containing the uncertainties identified during design time} (see Section \ref{sec:rules_description}). \revtext{For the dependency graph of the managed system, we use the rqt\_graph in \ac{ros}.
-It} stores the communication channels between \ac{ros} nodes \revtext{which we consider as dependency between the respective nodes}. \revtext{We also enrich the rqt\_graph with} the information \revtext{of} which \ac{ros} node is currently adapted, for which uncertainty the \ac{ros} node is potentially responsible \revtext{and the current lifecycle state of each node}.
-It is automatically created and updated by our \textit{Monitoring} \revtext{reflecting} the current \ac{ros} architecture of the managed system.
-We want to use the dependency graph to detect ripple effects, i.e., an uncertainty of one node leads to uncertainties in other nodes.
+Our \textit{Knowledge base} has four components: The live \textbf{dependency graph} of the managed system, the \textbf{system state information} $K^t_{\text{system}}$ at any given time $t$, the \textbf{set of adaptation rules $R$} including the failures $T$ in the system caused by the $F$, and the \textbf{strategies to resolve the failures} \revtext{anticipated at} design time (see Section \ref{sec:rules_description}).
+The dependency graph is automatically created and updated by our \textit{Monitoring} reflecting the current architecture of the managed system, including the communication channels that we consider as dependencies between components.
+We use the dependency graph to detect ripple effects, i.e., a fault in one component leads to failures in other components.

-The system state estimation stores a subset of the information that is inherently present in the managed system, and estimations we can automatically extract from \ac{ros} topics, such as the frequency of a topic.
-Examples for this information are: operative health parameters, e.g. frequencies of published topics, and mission-related information, e.g. entropy of an AI model or environmental conditions.
-To store the system state estimation, we use a Key-Value storage.
-The keys are used as variable names in the C++style expressions of the \ac{dsl} to define triggers and adaptation parameters.
+$K_\text{system}$ stores the information that is inherently present in the managed system and estimations we can automatically extract from established communications.
+Examples for this information are operative health parameters, e.g., frequencies of published topics, and mission-related information, e.g., entropy of an AI model or environmental conditions.
+To store $K_\text{system}^t$, we use a Key-Value storage with keys that can be used in the triggers to detect a failure $t_i \in T$.